divishaaajain/OnTrack-Backend/README.md

 ## Additional Features (for extra points 😉)

+# Uncomment line 30 in index.js file if you have successfully added the sql configs and started the SQL local server, to perform further operations.

 - Have integrated MySQL to add some additional features to the above app.
 - User can place order for multiple items, can get information about one order, and can get all their previous orders and delete an order.
+- Only the creator can perform these operations.

 - To run the below endpoint you need to start your local MySQL server and add the required values in .env file